Charles M. Schulz–Sonoma County Airport: New jet service

 In March 2017, Sun Country Airlines announced seasonal nonstop service between Santa Rosa and Minneapolis/St. Paul International Airport, to operate from late summer until late fall.
 Sun Country was operating weekly 162 seat Boeing 737-800s from August 24, 2017 through December 3, 2017, connecting via Minneapolis/St. Paul to Boston, New York John F. Kennedy Airport and Washington Reagan National Airport.
 Sun Country then continued to operate from the airport but had ended all service to Ronald Reagan Washington National Airport and was serving Washington Dulles Airport instead at the time.
 In May 2018 Sun Country Airlines made a surprise announcement that it would be adding a new seasonal destination from Santa Rosa with nonstop flights between STS and Las Vegas (LAS) in addition to its seasonal nonstop service between the airport and MSP.
 The Sun Country fleet is composed of Boeing 737-700s and 737-800s, which were the largest aircraft types serving the airport at the time.
 Sun Country ceased serving Santa Rosa in early 2020.

-Avelo Airlines began nonstop service to the Hollywood Burbank Airport (BUR) in the Los Angeles area on April 28, 2021 and then subsequently added nonstop flights to Las Vegas with Boeing 737-800 mainline jetliners which are currently the largest aircraft type serving Santa Rosa in scheduled passenger service.
-Avelo also operates Boeing 737-700 jetliners into the airport.
-Alaska Airlines has since begun nonstop jet service from the airport to BUR as well.
-On May 1, 2024, Avelo established a base at STS and expanded its nonstop service to four new destinations in the western U.S.
+Avelo Airlines began nonstop service to the Hollywood Burbank Airport (BUR) in the Los Angeles area on April 28, 2021 and then subsequently added nonstop flights to Las Vegas with Boeing 737-800 mainline jetliners which were the largest aircraft type serving Santa Rosa in scheduled passenger service at the time.
+Avelo also previously operated Boeing 737-700 jetliners into the airport.
+However, Avelo then closed its operational base at the airport and ceased serving Santa Rosa on August 11, 2025.
+Alaska Airlines then began nonstop jet service from the airport to Burbank while Avelo was still serving STS.
+On May 1, 2024, Avelo established an operational base at STS and expanded its nonstop service to four new destinations in the western U.S. before subsequently ending all service from Santa Rosa.

 With the retirement of all Bombardier Q400 turboprop aircraft from the Alaska Airlines fleet in late January 2023, all Alaska Airlines flights from Santa Rosa are currently operated either with Embraer E175 regional jets or with mainline Boeing 737-800 jetliners.

+Southwest Airlines began serving the airport on April 7, 2026 with nonstop Boeing 737 mainline jet flights to Burbank, CA, Denver, Las Vegas and San Diego.